ncbi-nlp/TrialGPT/README.md

 The first step of TrialGPT is to generate the criterion-level predictions, which include (1) the explanation of patient-criterion relevance, (2) locations of relevant sentences, and (3) the eligibility predictions.

-Run the following code to get the GPT-4-based TrialGPT results for the three cohorts:
+Run the following code to get the GPT-4-based TrialGPT results for the three cohorts (depending on the API response rate, matching a patient and a clinical trial normally takes less than 30s):
 ```bash
 # format: python run_matching.py {split} {model}
 python run_matching.py sigir gpt-4